GongT/baobao/@idlebox/common/etc/common.api.md

     toString(): string;
 }

-// Warning: (ae-missing-release-tag) "Primitive" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Primitive" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type Primitive = undefined | null | boolean | string | number | Function | bigint;

-// Warning: (ae-missing-release-tag) "ProgressCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ProgressCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ProgressCallback<T = any> = (value: T) => void;

-// Warning: (ae-missing-release-tag) "promiseBool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "promiseBool" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function promiseBool(p: Promise<any>): Promise<boolean>;

-// Warning: (ae-missing-release-tag) "PromisePool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PromisePool" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class PromisePool {